nmxmxh/master-ovasabi/docs/service-refactor.md

 ---

-## 7. System, Pkg, and Service Registration Integration
+## 7. Registry-Driven Constants & Validation

-- All event, channel, and key constants are imported from shared packages (e.g., `pkg/events`, `pkg/constants`).
+- All event, channel, and key constants are generated from the service registration registry.
-- Shared utilities for event emission, metadata propagation, and validation are used throughout the service.
-- System-level events (e.g., health checks, system-wide notifications) also follow the canonical format and are handled in the same way.

-### Service Registration Generator as Source of Truth

-The `pkg/registration/generator.go` provides a dynamic, registry-driven mechanism for generating all canonical event types, key patterns, and Go/TypeScript constants for every service, including the search service.
-This ensures:

-- **Automatic Event Type Generation:**
-  - The generator analyzes service registration configs (from proto/service definitions) and produces all valid event types in the `{service}:{action}:v{version}:{state}` format, using the canonical state vocabulary.
-- **Go/TS Constant Generation:**
-  - Outputs Go constants (for use in code) and JSON (for docs/validation) via `WriteEventTypesGo` and `WriteEventTypesJSON`.
+- Go/TypeScript constants and JSON docs are auto-generated and referenced in code.
-- **Registry-Driven:**
-  - All event types, keys, and patterns are derived from the service registration registry, ensuring a single source of truth.
-- **Validation:**
-  - At build/startup, emitted/subscribed event types and Redis keys can be validated against the generated registry.

-#### How to Use in Service Refactor

-1. **Update Service Registration:**
-   Ensure your service and its methods are correctly defined in the service registration config (e.g., `service_registration.json`) or proto files.
-2. **Run the Generator:**
-   Use the generator to produce event type constants and key patterns for your service:
-   - Go: `WriteEventTypesGo` → outputs Go constants for use in your service code.
-   - JSON: `WriteEventTypesJSON` → outputs for documentation and validation.
-3. **Reference Generated Constants:**
-   In your service code, always use the generated constants for event emission, subscription, and key usage.
-4. **CI/Validation:**
-   Integrate validation to ensure all event types used in code are present in the generated registry.
+- Startup validation ensures all event types used in code are present in the registry.

-#### Service Registration Validity

-- The current `service_registration.json` entry for the search service is valid and includes:
-  - `name`: "search"
-  - `version`: "v1"
-  - `schema.methods`: ["Search", "Suggest"]
-  - `action_map` for both `search` and `suggest` actions, mapping to proto methods and request/response models.
-- This structure enables the generator to produce all canonical event types and key patterns for the search service, ensuring compliance with the July 2025 standards.

-This approach guarantees that all event, channel, and key usage in the codebase is always up-to-date, consistent, and validated against the canonical service registration schema.

 ---

 ## 8. Event Routing

-- Event payloads include `campaign_id` and/or `user_id` as appropriate for routing
-- Routing is determined by payload fields, not event type
-- No per-event-type routing logic; the gateway and Nexus use generic handlers
+## 8. Provider-Driven Event Registration & Routing

+- Provider registers all canonical event types and handlers at startup, using the registry as the source of truth.
+- Event bus routes events to subscribers based on explicit event type registration.
+- Only relevant handlers receive events, preventing cross-action processing.
+- All event types and keys are validated against the registry at build/startup.

 ---